 The fiscal year of the Co-op shall in each year end on June 30th, or the closest Sunday to that date.

-2.2 Admission: Applicants shall be admitted to membership upon paying a minimum installment of the member equity requirement, as determined by the Board of Directors.
-In the event of questionable eligibility, admission shall be subject to approval by the Board of Directors at any time before or within six months after admission to membership.
+Applicants shall be admitted to Membership upon paying a minimum installment of the Member equity requirement, as determined by the Board of Directors.
+In the event of questionable eligibility, admission shall be subject to approval by the Board of Directors at any time before or within six months after admission to Membership.
 Memberships are not transferable.

-Household Memberships shall be constituted of no more than 4 adult individuals who share responsibility for the household’s purchases.
-The Representative of Membership shall designate household members for their membership and shall apprise the Board Clerk of any changes in household membership.
-Household memberships entitle all individuals covered by that membership to purchase goods and services and participate in co-op programs and events as member-owners.
-The Representative of Membership shall transact all official membership business with the co-op and be named as the member-owner on stock certificates, patronage rebate checks, or refunds of the membership.
-Household Member-Owner’s Representative of Membership shall be entitled to one vote in all matters submitted to a vote of members-owners.
+Household Memberships shall be constituted of no more than 4 adult individuals who share responsibility for the household's purchases.
+The Representative of Membership shall designate household Members for their Membership and shall apprise the Board Clerk of any changes in household Membership.
+Household Memberships entitle all individuals covered by that Membership to purchase goods and services and participate in Co-op programs and events as household Members.
+The Representative of Membership shall transact all official Membership business with the Co-op and be named as the Co-op owner on stock certificates, patronage rebate checks, or refunds of the Membership.
+The Household Representative of Membership shall be entitled to one vote in all matters submitted to a vote of Co-op Owners.

-Institutional Memberships shall be organizations or businesses that desire to participate as a member-owner.
-Institutional Memberships entitle member-owners to the same benefits as Household Memberships.
-The Institution’s Representative of Membership shall be entitled to make institutional purchases for business purposes only.
-The Representative of Membership shall transact all official membership business with the co-op.
-The organization or business will be named as the member-owner on stock certificates, patronage rebate checks, or refunds of the membership.
-Institutional Member-Owners will each be entitled to one vote in all matters submitted to a vote of members-owners.
+Institutional Memberships shall be organizations or businesses that desire to participate as Co-op Owners.
+Institutional Memberships entitle the institution to the same benefits as Household Memberships.
+The Institution's Representative of Membership shall be entitled to make institutional purchases for business purposes only.
+The Representative of Membership shall transact all official Membership business with the Co-op.
+The organization or business will be named as the Co-op owner on stock certificates, patronage rebate checks, or refunds of the Membership.
+Institutional Co-op Owners will each be entitled to one vote in all matters submitted to a vote of Co-op Owners.

-a) Member-owners shall abide by these bylaws, by decisions made at membership and Board meetings, and by the means established in these bylaws to amend such decisions.
-To maintain active membership, member-owners shall be required to at least minimally participate in the affairs of the Co-op as determined by the Board of Directors.
+a) Co-op Owners shall abide by these bylaws, by decisions made at Membership and Board meetings, and by the means established in these bylaws to amend such decisions.
+To maintain active Membership, Co-op Owners shall be required to at least minimally participate in the affairs of the Co-op as determined by the Board of Directors.

 2.5 Access to Information:

-Upon written request member-owners shall be provided access to the specified books and records of the Co-op within two weeks.
+Upon written request Co-op Owners shall be provided access to the specified books and records of the Co-op within two weeks.

-a) voluntarily by a member upon written notice to the Co-op;
+a) voluntarily by a Co-op Owner upon written notice to the Co-op;

-b) automatically, whenever a member becomes delinquent in fulfilling the member equity or minimal participation requirements.
-Such membership can be reestablished by fulfilling the member equity and minimal participation requirements.
+b) automatically, whenever a Co-op Owner becomes delinquent in fulfilling the Member equity or minimal participation requirements.
+Such Co-op Membership can be reestablished by fulfilling the Member equity and minimal participation requirements.

-Upon suspension or termination of membership for any reason, member equity payments shall be redeemed in accordance with Article 8 below.
+Upon suspension or termination of Co-op Membership for any reason, Member equity payments shall be redeemed in accordance with Article 8 below.

 Article 3 - Membership Meetings